feddelegrand7/mini007/README.md

 #> [1] 1
 #>
 #> [[1]]$agent_id
-#> [1] "7f3684af-8dce-4a43-9a0b-993d54713810"
+#> [1] "1c858c5e-c8e0-4148-a626-5aebe170c46f"
 #>
 #> [[1]]$agent_name
 #> [1] "ceo1"
 #>
 #> [[1]]$response
-#> Launch an extensive integrated marketing campaign combining premium product
-#> placements in top German supermarkets, high-profile influencer partnerships,
-#> immersive cultural events celebrating Algerian heritage, and targeted digital
+#> Launch a premium storytelling campaign highlighting the unique Ouergla heritage
+#> and quality of our dates, paired with high-profile partnerships with top German
+#> gourmet retailers, influencers, and exclusive tasting events across major
-#> advertising emphasizing the authenticity and health benefits of Ouergla dates.
+#> cities, supported by targeted digital advertising and sustainability
+#> certifications to position our brand as the luxury organic date choice in
+#> Germany.
 #>
 #>
 #> [[2]]